The ketogenic diet is known for helping manage healthy blood sugar levels and busting cravings and midday energy slumps.

 - Stick to foods that have less than 5 ingredients.

 - Stick to the outside circle of the grocery store.

-Make Sure Your Keto Snacks are High Fat
+Make Sure Your Keto Snacks Are High in Good Fats

 The Do’s and Don’ts of Snacking on Keto

-There are a few do’s and don’ts to pay attention to when snacking on the keto diet.
+There are a few do’s and don’ts to keep in mind when snacking on the keto diet.

 - Get caught off guard!
-Use this snack list so you don’t find yourself unprepared and accidentally smash a bagel.
+Use this snack list so you don’t find yourself unprepared and accidentally order a bagel.